 How we collect cookies on the Website, and what information we collect

 Session Cookies: To allow you to carry information across pages of the Website and avoid having to re-enter information.
 Persistent Cookies: To help us recognise you as a unique visitor (just a number) when you return to the Website and to allow us to tailor content and the presentation of the Website to match your preferences.
 To compile anonymous, aggregated statistics that allow us to understand how users use the Website and to help us improve the structure of the Website.
 We cannot identify you personally in this way.

 Use of Web Beacons

-Some of our web pages may contain electronic images know as web beacons (sometimes know as clear gifs) that allow us to count users who have visited these pages, usually from an email marketing campaign.
+Some of our web pages may contain electronic images know as web beacons (sometimes known as clear gifs) that allow us to count users who have visited these pages, usually from an email marketing campaign.
 Web beacons collect only limited information which including a cookie number, time and date of a page view, and a description of the page on which the web beacon resides.
 These beacons do not carry any personally identifiable information and are only used to track the effectiveness of a particular campaign.

 You have the ability to accept or decline cookies by modifying the settings in your browser.
 However, you may not be able to use all the interactive features of the Website if cookies are disabled.

 As you will know, the internet does not recognise national boundaries.
 Services on the net are accessible globally, so the collection and transmission of personal data is not always confined to one country.
 You should be aware that by using the Website and those of our partners or any site we link through to, your personal data may be processed in or transferred to other countries, the USA, for example, and you agree to your personal data being transferred or processed in this way.